juleshansen/oop/individual/individual.md

 rectangle1,rectangle,10,50,100,200,255,0,255
 ```

-Each of these lines contains comma-separated values that code all the informations needed to create a shape.
-We start by circles and rectangles, providing values depending on the type of the shape:
+Each of these lines contains comma-separated values that code all the information needed to create a shape.
+We will start by parsing the lines for creating `Circle` and `Rectangle`, providing values depending on the type of the shape:

 | type | values |
 | :-: | :-- |